 Food Restriction – “Too Much?”

-Part of the Thrive Diet is the recalibration period.
+Our first concern with the Thrive Diet is the recalibration period.
 During this time you eliminate all caffeine, grains, meat and even some starchy vegetables.
 There is a complete list of approved foods, but only in the book.
 The author, Brendan Brazier, suggests sesame seeds, acai juice, coconut oil, quinoa and adzuki beans.
-“The foods suggested on the Thrive Diet may not be found in most pantries,” says our Research Editor.
+“The foods on the Thrive Diet may not be found in most pantries,” says our Research Editor.
 “If the dieter must restrict to this extent, the diet could be difficult to follow.”

 “The recipes call for foreign, hard to find and not very palatable ingredients like popped amaranth, quinoa and hemp powder,” one reader explains.